7 Types of Conflict in Relationships & How to Deal With Them

 What are relationship conflicts?

-What is conflict in a relationship?
+So, what is conflict in a relationship?

 Relationship conflicts are disagreements, debates, arguments, and struggles between two people in a relationship over matters of shared interest.

-A conflict in a relationship is normal.
+But remember that a conflict in a relationship is normal.

 It’s not the relationship conflicts that can ruin a relationship – it’s how you deal with it.